Jeshibu/Playnite-wiki/Adding-new-emulator.md

+### Automatic Import

+It's highly recommended to use automatic emulator import feature, since that will configure all fields properly for you.

 This page describes available settings for emulators and emulator profiles.
 Every emulator has to have at least on emulator profile.

 ### Emulator profiles